marceluxvk/vagrant-k8s-ha/README.md

 Session Affinity:       None
 No events.
 ```
-At this point you can see that there's only one instance of service running as endpoint
+As you can see, there's only one instance of the pod.
+To add more, just scale!

 Testing the kubeproxy:
 ```shell